Reuben Wilson (cricketer)

 Reuben Brian Wilson (born 17 September 2006) is an Irish cricketer.

-He has played for Leinster Lightning in Irish inter-provincial cricket, as well as representing Ireland at U-19 level.
+He has played for Leinster Lightning and Northern Knights in Irish inter-provincial cricket, as well as represented Ireland in Test cricket.

 Domestic career

 Wilson began his young career at Phoenix Cricket Club in Dublin.
 At the age of 12 he was announced as the winner of Cricket Leinster's 2018 "Find A Fast Bowler" competition, an award previously won by Irish international Josh Little.

 Having moved to YMCA in 2020 and given a good performance in the 2022 Under-19 Cricket World Cup, Wilson was called up to the Leinster Lightning squad for the first time in July 2022.

-He made his professional debut aged 16 on the 16 May 2023 in the opening List A game of the 2023 Inter-Provincial Cup against Northern Knights where he took 1/80 in a loss.
+He made his professional debut aged 16 on 16 May 2023 in the opening List A game of the 2023 Inter-Provincial Cup against Northern Knights where he took 1/80 in a loss.

 Just two days later he took a maiden five-for as he dismissed five of the Munster Reds top six batters to return with 5/42.

-Wilson would only play another three games in the season after a back-injury ruled him out.
+Wilson would only play another three games in the season before a back-injury ruled him out.

 International career

 Wilson has been involved in Irish representative squads since a young age, being selected in the Irish Cubs U-13 program in 2018.

 At the age of just 15 he was named in the Ireland U-19 squad for the 2022 Under-19 Cricket World Cup in the West Indies.
-He took 5 wickets from 4 matches as Ireland lost the Plate Final and finished 10th.
+He took 5 wickets in 4 matches as Ireland lost the Plate Final and finished 10th.

+Wilson made his Test and international debut for Ireland at the age of 19 in the one-off Test match against New Zealand at Stormont in May 2026.